Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Introduction

-To address these challenges, we introduce \textit{Cyc-Attack}, a novel adversarial attack method for perturbing the forecasts of DLWF models to generate adversarial TC trajectories.
+To address these challenges, we introduce \textit{Cyc-Attack}, a novel method for perturbing the upstream forecasts of DLWF models to generate adversarial TC trajectories.
 First, we train a differentiable surrogate model to approximate the output of TC detection systems.
-Unlike gradient-free approaches, such as zeroth-order optimization~\citep{berahas2022theoretical,lian2016comprehensive,nesterov2017random,chen2024deepzero}, which typically require a large number of queries to the black-box, the surrogate enables the use of gradient-based approaches for efficient generation of adversarial forecasts.
-Next, to mitigate the severe class imbalance issue, we employ a skewness-aware loss function along with a kernel dilation strategy, guiding the surrogate model to better identify the true TC locations.
+Unlike gradient-free approaches, such as zeroth-order optimization~\citep{berahas2022theoretical,lian2016comprehensive,nesterov2017random,chen2024deepzero}, which require many queries to the black-box and are thus inefficient, the surrogate enables efficient generation of adversarial forecasts using gradient-based methods.
+To mitigate the severe class imbalance issue, we employ a skewness-aware loss function along with a kernel dilation strategy, guiding the surrogate model to better identify the true TC locations.
 The same strategy is also applied during adversarial forecast generation.
-Furthermore, to reduce the impact of surrogate model misprediction during adversarial forecast generation, we calibrate the false predictions by upweighting their gradient contributions to the loss, thereby ensuring the generation process does not terminate prematurely.
-Finally, to ensure consistency with the original DLWF forecasts and avoid unrealistic TC trajectory paths, we apply distance-based gradient weighting scheme and regularization, which constrain perturbations and suppress irrelevant trajectory distortions.
+To further reduce the impact of surrogate model misprediction during adversarial forecast generation, we calibrate the false predictions by upweighting their gradient contributions to the loss, thereby ensuring the generation process does not terminate prematurely.
+Finally, to ensure consistency with the original DLWF forecasts and avoid unrealistic-looking paths, we apply a distance-based gradient weighting scheme and regularization, constraining the perturbations while suppressing irregular trajectory distortions.